 In the long run, there’s a big difference between these two choices.

 Where we end up depends on the choices we make.

-The first one will keep us disengaged, lonely, anxious, overwhelmed, and the worst of it — creates a habit that leads to feeling bad about ourselves.
+The first one will keep us disengaged, lonely, anxious, overwhelmed, and the worst of it — create a habit that leads to feeling bad about the world and ourselves.

 The second choice is an investment in ourselves and our future and will lead us to move forward and to grow.
 And to accept the fact we don’t need to feel happy all the time to live our lives!